Evidence-Based Guide to Plaque and Tartar Prevention

 Dental disease is one of the most common health conditions affecting dogs and cats in South Africa.

-Yet many pet owners only realise there’s a problem when bad breath becomes persistent, tartar is clearly visible, or a costly veterinary procedure becomes necessary.
+Yet many pet owners only recognise the problem when bad breath becomes persistent, tartar is clearly visible, or a costly veterinary dental procedure becomes necessary.

 This guide explains: